Nick Danis

 Research interests

-• Phonology, Optimality Theory, Computational linguistics, African languages
+• Phonology, Optimality Theory, computational and mathematical linguistics, African languages

 Academic Positions